Xenopus

-The genus is also known for its polyploidy, with some species having up to 12 sets of chromosomes.
+The genus is also known for its allopolyploidy, with some species having up to 12 sets of chromosomes (all have undergone diploidization; the highest is 2n = 12x = 108).

 Characteristics

 Xenopus laevis is a rather inactive creature.
 It is incredibly hearty and can live up to 15 years.
 At times the ponds that Xenopus laevis is found in dry up, compelling it, in the dry season, to burrow into the mud, leaving a tunnel for air.
 It may lie dormant for up to a year.
 If the pond dries up in the rainy season, Xenopus laevis may migrate long distances to another pond, maintaining hydration by the rains.
 It is an adept swimmer, swimming in all directions with ease.
 It is barely able to hop, but it is able to crawl.
 It spends most of its time underwater and comes to surface to breathe.
 Respiration is predominantly through its well-developed lungs; there is little cutaneous respiration.

 Description

 All species of Xenopus have flattened, somewhat egg-shaped and streamlined bodies, and very slippery skin (because of a protective mucus covering).
 The frog's skin is smooth, but with a lateral line sensory organ that has a stitch-like appearance.
 The frogs are all excellent swimmers and have powerful, fully webbed toes, though the fingers lack webbing.
 Three of the toes on each foot have conspicuous black claws.

 The frog's eyes are on top of the head, looking upwards.
 The pupils are circular.
 They have no moveable eyelids, tongues (rather it is completely attached to the floor of the mouth) or eardrums (similarly to Pipa pipa, the common Suriname toad).

 Unlike most amphibians, they have no haptoglobin in their blood.